AldoFerrari/AldoFerrari/README.md

 [![IBM Aptiva multimedia 486@66mhz 4mb RAM 500mb HD](ibm.jpg)](#)

 All started in **1996** with my first IBM Aptiva multimedia 486@66mhz 4mb RAM 500mb HD - Corel Draw and Theme park.

+- 🔭 27+ years that i design, develop and i was able to make my passion my actual job.

 <!--
 **AldoFerrari/AldoFerrari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.